MahediKamal/MFC-Multi-Language-Support/README.md

 `                                               fig: Image 7                                              `

-A project like image `figure- 8` will be created.
+A project like the image of `figure- 8` will be created.
 ![...](image/8.PNG)
 <br>